triton-inference-server/server/docs/model_repository.rst

 A custom backend must implement the C interface defined in `custom.h
 <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/servables/custom/custom.h>`_.
 The
-interface is also documented in the `API Reference
+interface is also documented in the API Reference.
-<file:///home/david/dev/github/NVIDIA/tensorrt-inference-server/docs/build/html/cpp_api/file_src_servables_custom_custom.h.html>`_.

 Example Custom Backend
 ^^^^^^^^^^^^^^^^^^^^^^